missionpinball/mpf-docs/version_history/index.rst

 * All shows are driven by MPF
 * Show content is "played" by the standard config_players
 * Playlists become shows
-* Tocks: are gone, shows now operate on real-world time
+* "Tocks" are gone, shows now operate on real-world time
 * Light scripts are gone, replaced by placeholder "tokens" in shows
 * Named colors
 * Hardware accelerated LED fades